This manual is for Eclector version 0.12.0.

 exist during eclector.reader:read

-an object, each labeled object within the returned object is replaced by
+returns an object, each labeled object within the returned object is

 On a technical level, a labeled object is represented as a data type with a current state and a single (possibly unbound) slot containing the object.
 The following diagrams depicts the possible states of a labeled object together with input patterns and corresponding transitions: